menu

 External parasites perform direct damage to the skin due to their mechanical-irritative action.
 This is due to their mouthparts, jaws, legs and way of feeding or digging into the skin.
 This damage produces skin lesions such as scabbing, peeling, inflammation, redness, hair loss, itching and excoriation.
 We have already mentioned fleas which are a common external parasite on cats.

-We can mainly see the scabs in the neck and head area, although the parasitosis can spread to other parts of the body.
+As seen in the photo below, we can mainly see the scabs in the neck and head area, although the parasitosis can spread to other parts of the body.
 Another mite that can cause this problem is Cheyletiella blackei which is responsible for ‘walking dandruff disease’.
 This is due to its particular movement and whitish appearance on the skin and fur of cats.
 Lice can also cause scabs, alopecia, seborrhea and pediculosis.

 If your cat scratches a lot and has scabs on their neck, we should initially consider a parasitosis.
 However, we will need to go to a veterinary center to confirm treatment.